anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * Value - for "Platform Native", "Shared Storage" and "Object Storage" based on "Converage Storage with Flash Cached Disks" architecture where cost included: Software, Compute Chassis, SAS Disk with SATA Flash Cache, 25GbE NICs: -12% < Avg
 * Capacity - for "Archival" case based on "Compute + Storage Expansion Chassis" architecture: Software, Compute Chassis, SAS Expansion Chassis, SAS Disk, 10GbE NICs: -65% < Avg

-In each case the architecture was cost optimised to allow for the particular technology, with Flash Based solution using 2 x Replication to achieve resilience due to greater device reliability, while value used 3 x Replication due to higher failure rate of hard drives and archival storage using much more efficient "Erasure Encoding" rather then replication.
+In each case the architecture was cost optimised to allow for the particular technology, with Flash Based solution using 2 x Replication to achieve resilience due to greater device reliability, while Value which was based on hard disks used 3 x Replication due to higher failure rates and archival storage using much more efficient "Erasure Encoding" rather then replication.

-For further comparative consideration the analysis looked at public cloud vs on premise storage for Value and Archival Storage.
-While for Value case this cost neutral over two years, Archive was 50% lower cost using a public cloud available offering even with very pessimist projections of retrieval rates (due to asymmetric costs for storing vs. retriving data)
+For further comparative consideration the analysis looked at public cloud vs. on premise storage for Value and Capacity Storage cases.
+While for Value case this cost neutral over two years, Capacity case found to be available via public cloud offeringg at a further 50% lower cost, even with very pessimist projections of retrieval rates (that took into account asymmetric costs for storing (low) vs. retriving (high) data)

 <a name="3.7"></a>